- Application permissions

 - The order of the filters is important.
 You can tap and hold and then drag a filter to change its position in the list.

 - An incoming spot is checked with each filter until a match is found.
-The action of the matching filter is then applied to the spot (accept or drop).
+The action of the matching filter is then applied to the spot (accept or drop) and the rest of the filters are skipped.
 If no match is found, the default filter action will be applied.